 Recovering No-Fault benefits

-To recover Michigan No-Fault benefits after a truck tire blowout accident, you must file an application for No-Fault benefits – which is also called your “written notice of injury” – with the responsible car insurance company within one (1) year after the crash.
+To recover Michigan No-Fault benefits, you must file an application for No-Fault benefits – which is also called your “written notice of injury” – with the responsible car insurance company within one (1) year after the crash.
 (MCL 500.3145(1) and (4))

 If you fail to file your application on time – within ONE YEAR from the date of the crash – then you will forever lose any benefits to which you might be entitled.

 After this type of crash in Michigan, No-Fault PIP benefits will pay for your medical expenses, your lost wages if your injuries have disabled you from returning to work, to reimburse you for mileage and transportation costs associated with traveling to and from your medical appointments, your cost for replacement services (of household chores and tasks) and for your attendant care benefits.

 Pain and suffering compensation after a Michigan truck tire blowout accident